 Location: Wiener Musikverein; Musikvereinsplatz 1, 1010 Vienna;

-Things to do in Vienna May 2019.
-On the first weekend in May, wine lovers from across Austria will flock to the Danube valley near Krems and adjacent wine growing areas.
-For the 25th time, 36 top local vintners of this famous wine region will open their wine cellar doors and fresh wine bottles to share their treasures and wine growing knowledge.
+On the first weekend this month, wine lovers from across Austria will flock to the Danube valley near Krems and adjacent wine growing areas.
+For the 26th time, 36 top local vintners of this famous wine region will open their wine cellar doors and fresh wine bottles to share their treasures and wine growing knowledge.
 Simply get a ‘Tour-de-Vin button’ for EUR 25 at any participating winery, which entitles you to wine tastings across all wineries.
 In addition you can participate at various events, from vineyard hikes to a champagne workshop (with English explanations).

 Admission: EUR 25

-Transport: to get there from Vienna and tour the vintners, either rent a car, or get a private car and driver (I can help with arrangements, just email me at barbara.cacao(at)vienna-unwrapped.com)
+Transport: to get there from Vienna and tour the vintners, either rent a car, or hire a private car and driver.

 In my home city, you can connect with a group of Viennese foodies by cooking and dining with them at their own homes.
 (That’s actually me on the left in the photo, with two of the hobby cooks.)
 Find out more in Vienna cooking classes with private dining.